flexiblefullpage

 This article first appeared in the July/Aug 2023 issue of Pro Remodeler.

-One of the most pressing issues we face as an industry in 2023 is a looming economic recession.
-With slow GDP growth, a labor shortage, building material shortages, and declining inflation due to aggressive federal interest rate increases, contractors are evaluating their current processes, headcount, and planned spend for 2023 and thinking about how they are going to sustain and grow their businesses.
+One of the most pressing issues we face as an industry is a looming economic recession.
+With slow GDP growth, a labor shortage, building material shortages, and declining inflation due to aggressive federal interest rate increases, contractors are evaluating their current processes, headcount, and planned spend and thinking about how they are going to sustain and grow their businesses.

 There are several steps home improvement professionals can take to recession-proof their businesses and come out stronger on the other side.
 Industry leaders including James Freeman, CEO of P.J.
 Fitzpatrick, Paul Trautmann, president and CEO of Timberland Exteriors, and Marc Setty, director of the North America Remodeling Segment at James Hardie share insights on what contractors can prioritize during this time of uncertainty.